kdt3rd/constructor/README.md

 function and list like syntax to define the build targets.

-It was primarily created to build ninja (http://martine.github.com/ninja/) files, but should be general purpose enough to use for other systems.
+It was primarily created to build ninja (http://martine.github.com/ninja/) build files, but should be general purpose enough to use for other systems (make, etc.).